Charlotte’s Letters (6F/1M)

 Semifinalist: BETC’s Generations Award

-A fresh take on the Brontë sisters, the play intertwines Charlotte Brontë’s two years as a young woman at a school in Brussels—where she became close to her married teacher/employer, Monsieur Heger—with biographer Mrs. Gaskell’s struggle to salvage Charlotte’s posthumous reputation and trailblazing novels.
-Linking both stories is the mystery of Charlotte’s attraction to Heger, who encouraged her writing ambition and that of her sister Emily while helping inspire scandalous books like Jane Eyre.
+A fresh take on the Brontës, the play intertwines Charlotte Brontë’s two years at a school in Brussels—where she became close to her married teacher and employer, Monsieur Heger—with biographer Mrs. Gaskell’s struggle to salvage Charlotte’s posthumous reputation and trailblazing novels.
+Linking both stories is the mystery of Charlotte’s attraction to Heger, who encouraged her writing ambition while helping inspire scandalous books like Jane Eyre.
 A vividly theatrical, surprisingly humorous play about love, friendship, and the making of art and identity.

 Juggling with Mr. Fields (1F/3M)